PROCESS

 @@;

--- The function returns the alternatives iterator
+-- The function returns an iterator of Variants

 $udf = Python3::MyFunc(Callable<(Stream<Struct<...>>) -> Stream<Variant<Struct<...>, Struct<...>>>>,